 Riverside Community members consider themselves caretakers of the trust and seek to compliment the trust purposes and the board's efforts on varying fronts.
 Riverside Community Lunch is a weekly open-invite lunch, organised by Community Members and sees up to 60 non-Riverside residents gathered for a koha based, wholesome vegetarian lunch, prepared from the Community's homegrown vegetables.
 It's not only a delicious meal for anyone struggling to cook, but also an awesome opportunity to meet neighbours and learn more about Riverside's history.
 Many community members volunteer on a regular basis for the trust, via working bees, by facilitating events sponsored by the trust such as the Music Festival, or via creating networks which will benefit the trust's activities now and into the future.

 Apart from its charitable intentions and humanistic values, Riverside is also a beautiful piece of land consisting of rolling hills, green pastures, a humble bush walk and a little village.
 The recently opened Great Taste Cycle Trail, famous for its spectacular scenery and local wineries, passes directly by the Community's physical entrance and Riverside enterprises provide several services to the wider community.
-Riverside Sojourn and Hostel are comfortable and affordable accommodation options for people keen to relax or needing a break from private functions or workshops held at Riverside's unique hire venue.
-Riverside Milk provides fresh raw milk straight from its farm gate, the Cafe is a favourite meeting spot for locals, and the Art Gallery is a lovely space to admire some extraordinary creativity.
+Riverside Hostel is an affordable accommodation option for people visiting the region.
+Riverside Community Cultural Centre offers a unique Hire Venue for private functions and events.
+Riverside Milk provides fresh raw milk straight from its farm gate and the Cafe is a favourite meeting spot for locals.

-If your would like to gain a deeper insight into Riverside, we invite you to Read more:)
+If you would like to gain a deeper insight into Riverside, we invite you to Read more:)